prcutler/the-bootloader/_drafts/trailer-2.md

 Paul: I did!

 Tod: But did you know that CircuitPython has a pirate language you can install like any other foreign language?
+When you visit CircuitPython.org to download a build, check out the drop down menu with the language choices and you can't miss it.

+Paul: This is just one of the fun things we might bring you each episode.
+Add The Bootloader in your favorite podcast app and get ready for the first episode next week Monday, September 26th.
+See you next week!